 Tips and Advice

-- Buy or rent outdoor gear.
+- GEAR UP: Buy or rent outdoor gear.
 If you plan to visit remote areas, get the gear you'll need.
 It's easily available in most towns.

-- Drive carefully.
-Mountain roads can be narrow.
+- TAKE IT SLOW: Mountain roads can be narrow.
 Carry a cell phone and an emergency kit if you travel into the countryside.
 Check the weather before you go.
 There can be snow in the summer!

-- Don't forget sunscreen.
+- LOTION UP: Don't forget sunscreen.
 Thin air at high elevations makes the sun more intense.
 Use sunblocks liberally.

-- Watch for animals.
-Wild life is abundant and animals treat the back roads as their own.
+- WILDLIFE CROSSING: Watch for animals.
+Wildlife is abundant and animals treat the back roads as their own.